 Alas, the people aren’t getting what they want, as the production to move forward with the second season would have cost a lot of money after the 2020 delays.

 Dubbed a modern-day Lord of the Flies, the Netflix series The Society started with a bang, receiving great reviews and a high enough viewership to lead into a second season.
-Well, like a lot of shows, the 2020 production delays didn’t do The Society any favors.
+It came from the mind of Party of Five creator Christopher Keyser, after all!
+However, like a lot of shows, the 2020 production delays didn’t do The Society any favors.

 Due to a lot of uncertainty, including higher budgets to ensure cast and crew health and an unknown production schedule, the streaming giant decided it best to pull the plug, even though they were already set to start filming.
 Sigh.